-Learning Objective: 02-03 Explain how to implement a competitive strategy using value-chain analysis Topic: Strategy 63.
-Exeter Industries produces and markets several lines of food and beverage products.
+Learning Objective: 02-03 Explain how to implement a competitive strategy of using value-chain analysis.
+7 Topic: Value chain analysis

+63. Exeter Industries produces and markets several lines of food and beverage products.
 The company plans to expand its market to cover a new geographical area, and the first products to be introduced into this new market are three of Exeter's coffees.
 A meeting of the marketing committee has been called to determine the pricing and promotional strategy for the introduction of these coffees.
 Exeter has adopted the differentiation strategy and is using the marketing committee to come up with the proper way to execute this strategy in the firm's pricing and promotional policy.